 Prepared for Birdshot Uveitis Society (BUS), August 2013 and checked by members of the BUS standing advisory committee.
-Revised September 2016.
+Last revised February 2022.

 Q1.
 Why have I been given immunosuppressant treatment for my birdshot uveitis?